alexonbalangue/livingxworld-for-business/README.md

 ps: not needed to register on Livingxworld.com to add your business, juste use github to share with me free without paying and custom release.

 thanks, best regards!!!
-Your data total 22k URL // 419MB SQL // 997.4Mb Host used
+Our data total 22k URL // 419MB SQL // 997.4Mb Host used